What is Desktop as a Service (DaaS)?

 What is the future of DaaS?

-More enterprises are now turning to DaaS solutions to satisfy their digital workspace requirements.
+More enterprises are now turning to DaaS solution to satisfy their digital workspace requirements.
 This is because traditional desktops and laptops are more costly and difficult to manage, and pose significant security challenges.
 Though some enterprises have successful VDI deployments, they still need options that extend them into the cloud and reduce management overhead.

 TThe future of DaaS is bright as it overcomes the inherent challenges of traditional desktop and laptop systems to serve as a platform to deliver VDI from clouds.
 For organizations undergoing digital transformation, DaaS empowers both end-users and IT teams